About the NEW JERSEY ISACA Chapter

 The New Jersey chapter of ISACA is celebrating our 40th anniversary in 2018.
 By the end of June 2004 the chapter had over 500 members, and by June 2005 there were almost 800 members.

 At the end of 2006 our Chapter’s membership was almost 1,000 people.
-From humble beginnings, the chapter now has 1,725 members with a membership renewal of over 80%.
+From humble beginnings, the chapter (as of June 23, 2019) has 1,705 members with a membership renewal of over 85%.
 Our current chapter members hold the following ISACA certifications:

 The chapter has progressed from: